 spagobi-node-5 8045 8049 8447

-Create Multiple Instance of the existing tomcat.
+Create Multiple Instances of the Existing Tomcat

 [ahmed@ahmed-server ~]# cd /opt/